Return to the BUILD

 Secure the Keypad from below with one (1) BP screw:

-I wanted to add a little color to the junction blocks on this panel, so I took my black and gold metallic Sharpies to them:
+I wanted to add a little color to the junction blocks on this panel, so I took my Black Sharpie and my Metallic Gold Sharpie to them:

 Slide the tab of the Sun Visor (87C – left side) through this notch in the Roof Interior Panel, as shown: